 - Yoga teacher training

-To bring non-violence and peace to the community we are offering free yoga classes and certified yoga teacher training, all provided by volunteer yoga teachers.
-Education is the key to evolution – by providing a centre where young people can go (close to their homes, in periphery of the township) before or after school, during holidays, or if their parents are not present in their lives.
+To bring non-violence and peace to the community we are offering free yoga classes and yoga teacher training, all provided by volunteering Yoga Teachers.
+Education is the key to evolution – by providing a centre where everyone but mostly young people can go (close to their homes, in periphery of the township) before or after school, during holidays, or if their parents are not present in their lives.

-Here the children will learn techniques that require introspection, centering, harmonising and balancing with physical values.
+Here all practitioners will learn techniques that require introspection, centering, harmonising and balancing with physical values.
 As well as improvement of mental qualities for living-togetherness.
-It is also a place for adults, not only children, although there is a focus on youth as prevention and early exposure is best.
+It is also a place for adults as learning and practicing living togetherness and non violence is the goal for us all.